Onset of symmetry breaking by the functional RG method: Numerical solution

+In the first scenario the scale $k_{cr}$ does not exists, $k_{tr}=0$ but the loop corrections contrive the dynamical Maxwell-cut which used to be explained in terms of semiclassical physics.
+This mechanism, the prevention of reaching a singular dynamics by the help of quantum fluctuations, is called Quantum Censorship \cite{sg}.
+In the second case the scale where the algorithm stops during increased precision converges (being a decreasing, positive series) and it sets $k_{tr}$ where the derivation of the evolution equation for the bare action is lost but that for the effective action remains valid and only its ansatz becomes unjustifiable.
+The sudden drop of the beta functions when the scale is lowered after their peak is reached at $k_{cr}$ suggests that the evolution equation may remain integrable at the phase boundary of the incomplete theories at this scale.

-Do the numerical results provide at least an indirect evidence in favor or against Quantum Censorship?
-To answer this question we have to look more closely to the short scaling regime the program can trace below $k_\mr{cr}$.
-It has already been mentioned that the running coupling constants first grow below $k_\mr{cr}$ and then drop.
-The potential of a theory deeply in the broken phase is shown in Fig. \ref{wh_V4_deepkink} for the last few steps before crashing the program.
+The seemingly uninterrupted and sudden decrease of the degeneracy in the first plots of Figs. \ref{massb} and \ref{masse} taking place places far from $k=0$ makes it more likely that scenario 2. is realized in this scalar model, contrary to the periodic model of Ref. \cite{sg}.
+Though the eventual stabilization beyond the accuracy of our solution we can point to the likely source of the stop of the algorithm.
+The fourth derivative of the potential is shown in Fig. \ref{wh_V4_deepkink} for the last few steps before crashing the program.
 The cutoff is decreased gently and the eight order splines display, a regular looking potential in this final stage of the evolution except at the edge of the degeneracy.
 One observes a shock wave squeezed against the beginning of field values where the action is non-degenerate and the evolution is regular.
-If Quantum Censorship is in action then the shock wave is dissolved in a regular manner and the potential interpolates smoothly between two analytical forms, with and without dynamical Maxwell-cut.
-If Quantum Censorship is violated then the solution of the evolution equation \eq{wh} hits a real singularity and the action becomes degenerate.
+Thus the final value of $k_{tr}$ seems to depend on the way this shock wave is ultimately resolved.